yara857/PowerBI-Projects/README.md

 This dashboard helps in understanding the sales performance across different markets, customers, and products.
 It is an essential tool for monitoring business growth, identifying key revenue generators, and analyzing trends over time.

-# Sales and Revenue for Furniture Dashboard
+# Sales and Revenue for Furnitures Dashboard

 ![Uploading Screenshot (332).png…]()